department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 Return: a Location resource reference

-If a Location is not found given the input parameters, then one is created and populated with the input prameters.
+If a Location is not found given the input parameters, then one is created and populated with the input parameters.

 If a Location is found, and the details given are different, then presume parameters are newer and use them to update the found Location Resource.